HenrikJoreteg/human-javascript/ch04 - organizing your code.md

-# Cleanliness in clientside JS
+# No more clientside spaghetti.
+Organizing your code.

 The single biggest challenge you’ll have when building complex clientside application is keeping your code base from becoming a garbled pile of mess.